Mysterken/DLsiteMetadata/README.md

 ### Getting metadata directly from the game page

-If you can't find the game you're looking for in the search results, you can get the metadata directly from the game page by giving either the game's URL or the game's ID.
+If you can't find the game you're looking for in the search results, you can get the metadata directly from the game page by giving the game's URL.
-To do this, you need to add a new link to the game with the name `dlsite` and the URL or ID as the link's URL.
+To do this, you need to add a new link to the game with the name `dlsite` and the link's URL.

 #### Example